 Anti-Fragile Walking emerged out of my long study of the principles of The Feldenkrais Method.
-I wanted to create a direct and practical approach to improving the main mode of human locomotion: walking.
-My passion grew out of two insights, one happy, one tragic.
+I wanted to create a direct and practical approach to improving one of our most fundanmental functions: walking.
+My passion grew out of two insights: one happy, one tragic.

 At the same time, in my private practice, I had the opportunity to work with many people who had arrived at that difficult moment in life when they were losing their ability to walk.
 Their steps were numbered.
 Whether through age (some were in their 80’s and 90’s), surgical interventions that hadn’t succeeded, or other disease processes like Parkinsons, MS and the like, I found they shared a common source of despair: the confusion they felt in their predicament.
 An activity they had done unconsciously their whole life, which had been “good enough”, was now slipping through their fingers.
 They had no criteria to practice and measure their efforts, no acquaintance with what it meant to study or refine an activity they had taken for granted their whole lives.
 There was also the realization of how far down the slope of function they had slid, and they felt unable to even find the levers of improvement to work their way back up.

 The ones who improved most were not the strongest, or the most physically fit.
 It was the ones who could embrace beginning again, and who found the dignity in learning.
 They could walk to learn.
 And they were an inspiration for the material I’ve created.

 Currently you can experience Anti-Fragile walking either in private sessions with me, workshops